nikhilbedi/Gotham-City/README.md

 When the Add Person button is pressed, a new window is opened that allows the user to customize the aspects of a given personAgent.
 Upon pressing done this person will be added to the simulation.
 Only one newPerson window can be open at a time.
 These design decisions inspired my idea and implementation of the Robot class.

+######RoleGui
+All visual represenations of PersonAgents are displayed via using a RoleGui class that contains information about spriting, background color, and movement.

 #####Core Data

 PersonAgent: